 After about 500 yards the track splits in two and you can either follow it down into the valley and then up the other side to Mount Caburn or you can carry on forward eventually coming to the same position in a long arc and this is the way I took.

-At the foot of Mount Caburn I carried on a path to Glynde whose start is marked by a stile that leads into a small spinney of ash and sycamore clinging to a steep bank that tumbles down to the valley.
+At the foot of Mount Caburn I carried on a path to Glynde whose start is marked by a stile that leads into a small spinney of ash and sycamore clinging to a steep bank that tumbles down the valley.
 As you come through on the other side there is a bench offering rest and an excellent view of the downs flowing east, with Glynde village at the bottom and further on, Firle whose church can be seen rising above the dotted oaks of Firle Place.
-As I sat and watched, half a dozen wheatears were flitting amongst the crumbled chalk of the path, chittering excitedly and eyeing me from the fence poles.
-At my feet a partridge crept slowly past and disappeared into the wood’s edge and down in the coombe, somewhere amongst the trees, the unmistakable mewing keer of a buzzard echoed plaintively through the air.
+As I sat and watched, half a dozen wheatears were flitting amongst the crumbled chalk of the path.
+At my feet a partridge crept slowly past and disappeared into the wood’s edge and high in the sky, the unmistakable mewing keer of a buzzard echoed through the air.
 There are now over 300 pairs in Sussex, brought back from the brink by changing attitudes and pairs introduced from Dorset in the 1990’s.

 Before you reach the end of Glynde village you will start to hear the roar of the A27 passing ahead, your destination is the quiet road directly opposite the junction and though this is an annoying and unavoidable interference you will be amazed at how quickly the sound of the traffic dies away once you cross and make your way up the opposite road.
 After about a quarter of a mile you will see a left turning leading to a farm which you need to take and from there it is a fairly straight line passing through pasture, field and barn to Firle village arriving at the entrance of Firle Park.